The Shrubs: History

-A further 12", Blackmailer followed towards the end of the year, with debut album Take Me Aside For A Midnight Harangue hitting the shops in July 1987.
+A further 12", Blackmailer followed towards the end of the year, with debut album Take Me Aside for a Midnight Harangue hitting the shops in July 1987.
 With the collapse of the Ron Johnson label and the indie distribution network The Cartel, several hundred copies of "Harangue" were incinerated, much to Hobbs' annoyance.
-Shrubs signed with the Hertfordshire-based Public Domain label for a studio/live 12", Another Age, and second and final album Vessels Of The Heart, both in 1988, after which the band split.
-Hobbs went on to form Mecca, who toured the former Soviet Union with Nitzer Ebb and others, and subsequently Infidel, along with current Pere Ubu guitarist Keith Moliné and Nico's former drummer Graham Dowdall (a.k.a.
-Dids), at the same time carrying on in artist management.
-He carries on making music solo and with different groups under the name of Nikolai Galen.
+The Shrubs signed with the Hertfordshire-based Public Domain label for a studio/live 12", Another Age, and second and final album Vessels of the Heart, both in 1988, after which the band split.
+Hobbs went on to form Mecca, who toured the former Soviet Union with Nitzer Ebb and others, and subsequently Infidel, along with later Pere Ubu guitarist Keith Moliné and Nico's former drummer Graham Dowdall (a.k.a.
+Dids), at the same time carrying on a parallel career in the music industry.
+He carries on making music solo and with different groups under the names of Nikolai Galen and Raining Spiderling.
+He has his own record label Voice of Shade which has released most of the records he's been part of since The Shrubs.
+As Nikolai Galen, he has an active Soundcloud page.

 The band recorded two sessions for John Peel's BBC Radio 1 show, the first in June 1986 and the second in August 1987.